elijahfm/simpleit/README.md

 # Simple Website

-This is a simple website project with a dark gray background.
-Below are the details on how to set up and run the website.
+This is a simple website project designed to assist with common IT issues.

 ## Project Structure